Plinky / Plinky+ Manual

 Swing

-Shift Bottom hold Swing tap [OUT OF ORDER].
-This parameter will be used to add swing in a future firmware update
+Shift Bottom hold Swing tap This parameter is used to add swing.

 Latch

 Shift Bottom hold Latch tap Switches the latch on/off.
-When on, played notes will sustain even when you take your fingers off plinky.
-Useful for chords, arps, drones, or using plinky as an oscillator voice.
+When on, played notes will sustain even when you take your fingers off Plinky+.
+Useful for chords, arps, and drones.
+Switch Latch on and send in V/oct pitch CV and Gate signals if you want to use Plinky+ like a Eurorack oscillator.

 Arpeggiator